ecmwf/IonBeam/docs/domain.rst

 Time Windows
 ------------

-Observations are partitioned into fixed-duration time windows by each dataset's ``aggregation_span``.
-Two timestamps matter throughout:
+Each dataset's ``aggregation_span`` divides observations into fixed-duration time windows.
+Two timestamps determine how an observation is processed:

 Observation time
   When the measurement was recorded.
 This determines which window an observation belongs to.